pycroscopy/pycroscopy/docs/data_format.rst

 8/8/2017

-In this document we aim to provide a comprehensive overview, guidelines, and specifications for storing imaging data using the community-driven pycroscopy format. **Dr. Stephen Jesse** conceive the original guidelines on structuring the data while **Dr. Suhas Somnath** and **Chris R. Smith** implemented the data structure in python and HDF5
+In this document we aim to provide a comprehensive overview, guidelines, and specifications for storing scientific data using the community-driven pycroscopy format.

+**Dr. Stephen Jesse** conceived the original guidelines on structuring the data while **Dr. Suhas Somnath** and **Chris R. Smith** implemented the data structure into the hierarchical data format (HDF5)

 Why should you care?
 --------------------